 The local police stations are supposed to help with cybercrimes too so you can file a complaint with them.
 They’ll pass on your complaint to the cybercrime cell.
 In case you wish to take more action, you can also report the cyberstalking to IC3 website if you live in the US.

-For India, the local police stations do not do much for cyber stalking.
-There is a provision in the constitution, but most of the police stations are not yet equipped to take action against cyber-crimes.
-You can, however, find out your city police’s handles on Twitter and complaint there.
+In India, the local police stations do not do much for cyber stalking.
+There is a provision in the constitution, but most police stations are not yet equipped to take action against cyber crimes.
+You can, however, find out your city police’s handles on Twitter and complaints there.
 For reporting cyber crimes in India, contact the following address:

 Superintendent of Police, Cyber Crime Investigation Cell,